easywebhub/easywebhub-com/content/index.md

             "title": "Developers",
             "image": "img/avatar-large-3.png",
             "name": "Lucas Greenberg, Developers",
-            "description": "I've been using Medium Rare templates for a couple of years now - they're always highly polished and backed up by amazing support."
+            "description": "I've been using websites built by EasyBuider for a couple of years now - they're always highly polished and backed up by amazing support."
         }
     ],
     "sectionInfoE": {